 Non-current assets are classified as held for sale if their carrying amount will be recovered principally through a sale transaction rather than through continued use.
 They are measured at the lower of their carrying amount and fair value less costs of disposal.
+The measurement is updated as of each reporting date until disposal, or until the criteria for classification as assets held for sale are no longer met.
 For non-current assets to be classified as held for sale, they must be available for immediate sale in their present condition and their sale must be highly probable.